 Counseling often involves the discussion of sensitive personal information.
-It is important that you feel safe in your discussions with a counselor, and that your privacy is respected and protected.
+It is important that you feel safe in your discussions with a clinician, and that your privacy is respected and protected.

 *Should such rare circumstance occur, we will discuss with you whenever possible any action that is being considered (although we are not legally obligated to do so) and we will release only the minimum information required by the circumstances.

-3. Minor students under the age of 18 who voluntarily seek treatment in their best interests are generally afforded the same confidentiality protection as an adult student, but there are some limitations which a counselor will be happy to discuss with you.
-These limitations should not keep you from seeking help -- call and consult with a counselor about your confidentiality concerns.
+3) Minor students under the age of 18 who voluntarily seek treatment in their best interests are generally afforded the same confidentiality protection as an adult student, but there are some limitations which a clinician will be happy to discuss with you.
+These limitations should not keep you from seeking help -- call and consult with a clinician about your confidentiality concerns.

-If you have any questions, or your would like to learn more about confidentiality, call x3500 and ask to speak with a Counseling Center counselor.
+If you have any questions, or your would like to learn more about confidentiality, call x3500 and ask to speak with a Counseling Center clinician.